PaddlePaddle/docs/doc/fluid/advanced_usage/deploy/mobile/mobile_build_en.md

  USE_EXCEPTION                    ON
  USE_OPENMP                       OFF
 ```
-After updating options, we can update Makefile according to `c`, `g` .
+After updating options, we can update Makefile pressing `c`, `g` .
 ### 5. Build
-Use command make to build
+Use command *make* to build
 ```
 root@5affd29d4fc5:/ # make
 ```
-### 6. Check Output of Build
+### 6. Check Output of Building
-Output of build can be checked in host machine.
+Output can be checked on the host machine.
 In the directory of paddle-mobile, build and test/build, you can use command adb or scp to make it run on device.

 ## Without docker
 Without docker, you can directly use cmake to generate makefile and then build.
-It needs to appropriately configure NDK_ROOt to build android with ndk.
-To build linux applications needs to install arm-linux-gnueabi-gcc or similiar cross-fix build tools and may need to configure environment path like CC, CXX, or update arm-linux-gnueabi.cmake in tools/toolchains/ , or add toolchain file according to your requirements.
+It needs to appropriately configure NDK_ROOT to build android with ndk.
+To build linux applications needs to install arm-linux-gnueabi-gcc or similiar cross-building tools and may need to configure environment variables like CC, CXX; or update arm-linux-gnueabi.cmake in tools/toolchains/ ; or add toolchain file if it is needed.